Bernese Mountain Dog CC Awards

 Please note that the Master Calendar List of All BMD CCs will always be updated first and will therefore always be the most up to date, this is the list that will also end with forthcoming appointments as announced to date.
 The various analyses and extractions from it will not always be as up to date as this list but the last show taken into account should be indicated at the top of each list.

-Complete Calendar order list of ALL BMD CCs 1977 to present day
+Complete Calendar order list of ALL BMD CCs Shows and Judges 1977 to present day

 All Individual CC Winners combined and split into dogs and bitches